Oksana Kondratyeva

 She is a four-time participant at the Summer Universiade, with her best performance coming in 2013, when she won the silver medal.
 She holds the title of Russia Master of Sport – International Class.
 She is the daughter of hammer thrower Yuriy Sedykh and sprinter Lyudmila Kondratyeva.

 Career

 Early life and career

-Raised in Moscow, she is the daughter of two Olympic champions: 1976 and 1980 Olympic hammer throw champion Yuriy Sedykh and 100 metres Olympic champion Lyudmila Kondratyeva.
+Raised in Moscow, she is the daughter of two Soviet Olympic champions: 1976 and 1980 Olympic hammer throw champion Yuriy Sedykh and 100 metres Olympic champion Lyudmila Kondratyeva.
 Her half-sister Alexia Sedykh is also an international hammer thrower and was the 2010 Summer Youth Olympics champion competing for France.
 Oksana Kondratyeva became a member of the Moscow Youth Sports Club and began competing in the hammer in her late teens.